zephyrproject-rtos/zephyr/doc/application/index.rst

    the configuration files specified in it are merged and used as the application-specific settings.

-   Alternatively, an application may define a CMake command, macro, or function called ``set_conf_file``, which is invoked and is expected to set :makevar:`CONF_FILE`.

 2. Otherwise (if (1.) does not apply), if a file :file:`prj_BOARD.conf` exists in the application directory, where :makevar:`BOARD` is the BOARD value set earlier, the settings in it are used.

+3. Otherwise (if (2.) does not apply), if a file :file:`boards/BOARD.conf` exists in the application directory, where :makevar:`BOARD` is the BOARD value set earlier, the settings in it are merged with :file:`prj.conf` and used.

-3. Otherwise, if a file :file:`prj.conf` exists in the application directory, the settings in it are used.
+4. Otherwise, if a file :file:`prj.conf` exists in the application directory, the settings in it are used.

 Configuration settings that have not been specified fall back on their